PR3SIDENT/enshrouded-community/DockerRessources/README.md

 # FAQ

-Q: why a network is declared in compose if you still bind the ports ?
+Q: why a network is declared in compose if you still bind the ports ?<br>
 A: Beceause if we want to make a compose file including other services like Console, Backup management or web interface to manage service, it will be more easier (and secure) to add other container in a backend isolated network.